marcelmaatkamp/docker-phreeze/README.md

 # docker-phreeze

-## Introduction video about phreeze
+## Introduction video about Phreeze
 [![phreeze](http://phreeze.com/assets/video-5DCZAqDo4zQ.jpg)](https://www.youtube.com/watch?v=5DCZAqDo4zQ)

-## About
-Installation of http://phreeze.com in a docker container running in apache with php5 with mysql drivers and modrewrite enabled.
+This repository installs http://phreeze.com in a docker container running in apache with php5 with mysql drivers and modrewrite enabled.

 ## Installation
 To start you can use docker-compose to build and start the container: